dustium162/dustium162/README.md

   - a personal developer of [footlog](https://footlog.net).

 - 🤔 I’m looking for help with
-  - learning how to skill up or what to learn about to become a great developer.
+  - learning how to improve skill or what to learn about to become a great developer.
   - development of footlog.

 - 🌱 I’m currently learning